kusakusakusa/rails6boilerplate/README.md

 ```
 The `jwt[:secret]` is used to create secrets.

+NOTE: In the event the `master.key` is lost, go to the aws management console of the application and get a copy form the environment variables configurations.

 ### Rename project

 Run `rails g rename:into <YOUR_PROJECT_NAME` to rename the application.
 Note that this will rename the repository you are in as well.
 You will need to run `cd` commands to switch directories.